 NEWS IN BRIEF:

-In the three years since her mother’s death, Judith has written this play with songs, the story of a mother and daughter navigating their relationship through the mother’s later life and death, flashing back to earlier stories and experiences.
-On 28th February and 20th March, there were rehearsed readings of the play on Zoom.
-More performances are being planned and meanwhile, you can find two short videos of Judith talking about ‘Mum Thumb’ on her YouTube channel.
+Since her mother’s death in December 2017, Judith has written this play with music, the story of a mother and daughter navigating their relationship through the mother’s later life and death, flashing back to earlier stories and experiences.
+On 28th February, 20th March and 2nd May 2021 there were rehearsed readings of the play on Zoom.
+Live performances are now being planned as part of the Watford Fringe Festival (5pm on Saturday 1st and Sunday 2nd October at the Watford Pump House) and the Tsitsit Jewish Fringe Festival (7.30pm on Sunday 20th November at Finchley Reform Synagogue).
+Tickets will be on sale soon and there’s more about the play here.
+We also have an online sharing of our Zoom recording happening on 11th July, with tickets here.

 Front Room Concerts